hellerve/blog/wip/A_Bad_Idea.md

 <div class="figure-label">Fig. 7: Preparing our source code.</div>

 And that’s it!
 In just over 50 lines of code, we added a plugin-based parser system to Python!
-Now all that’s left to do is writing some parsers, but I’ll leave that as an exercise to my beloved readers.
+Now all that’s left to do is write some parsers, but I’ll leave that as an exercise to my beloved readers.

 ## Fin